outpaddling/Coding-Standards/README.md

 ```
     int     count;          // Ambiguous
+    int     record_count;   // Still ambiguous, what's in the record?
-    int     record_count;   // Better
+    int     client_count;   // Better
 ```

-3. Comments should be brief and not cluttered with useless language.
+3. Comments should be brief and should add information that the code does not already reveal.

 ```
-    int     record_count;   // Integer variable to count records (useless)
+    int     client_count;   // Integer variable to count clients (useless)
-    int     record_count;   // Total records processed so far (helpful)
+    int     client_count;   // Total clients processed so far (helpful)
 ```

 4. Comments should never state WHAT a piece of code is doing.
 This only